tumblr/XExtensionItem/README.md

 XExtensionItemSource *itemSource = [[XExtensionItemSource alloc] initWithURL:URL];
 itemSource.additionalAttachments = @[string, image];

-[[UIActivityViewController alloc] initWithActivityItems:@[itemSource] applicationActivities:nil];
+[[UIActivityViewController alloc] initWithActivityItems:@[itemSource]
+                                  applicationActivities:nil];
 ```

-`XExtensionItemSource` needs to be initialized with a main attachment; in this case, an `NSURL`.
+`XExtensionItemSource` needs to be initialized with a main attachment (an `NSURL` in the above example).
 The main attachment’s type will determine which system activities and extensions are presented to the user.
 In this case, all extensions and system activities that at least accept URLs will be displayed, but **all three attachments will be passed to the one that the user selects**.

 In addition to a URL, an `XExtensionItemSource` instance can also be initialized with: